thomas992/Lux/README.md

 ### Native "RPC" Design

-LoLa also allows executing multiple scripts on the same *environment*, meaning that you can easily create cross-script communications:
+Lux also allows executing multiple scripts on the same *environment*, meaning that you can easily create cross-script communications:

 ```js
 // script a: